cmu-db/noisepage/script/testing/oltpbench/README.md

       - Collect `RSS` and `VMS` by default
       - Collect every `5` seconds by default
       - The memory info is stored in a Python dictionary in memory in runtime
-  - `run_post_case`: Post test case tasks
+  - `run_post_test`: Post test case tasks
-- `run_pre_test`: Post test case suite
     - If it is part of the Jenkins nightly build, the result results should be stored
         - Parse the testing results files by [oltpbench](https://github.com/oltpbenchmark/oltpbench) and format them in JSON
         - Add the memory info to `incremental_metrics` and compute the average metrics to add to the `metrics` in JSON payload
         - Send a POST request to the Django API
+- `run_post_suite`: Post test case suite